 If you acquire an investment property by succession or other means, you should reach out to your insurance broker as soon as possible.

-As comprehensive as your landlord insurance policy can be, it's important to understand its limitations as well.
+As comprehensive as your landlord insurance policy can be, it's also important to understand its limitations as well.
 Some of the common landlord insurance policy exclusions include:

 An insurance broker will get you a landlord insurance quote that is tailored to your specific rental unit insurance needs, and will discuss optional coverage options with you to ensure you and your residential properties are properly protected.